CsatiZoltan/t8code-wiki/Setting-up-t8code-on-JUWELS.md

 ### Required modules

-Before compiling `t8code` you must load an MPI environment, we suggest loading the `Intel` and `ParaStationMPI/5.2` modules:
+Before compiling `t8code` you must load an MPI environment, we suggest loading the `Intel` and newest `ParaStationMPI` modules, at time of writing this was version `5.5.0-1-mt`.

 ```
 module load Intel
-module load ParaStationMPI/5.4.7-1
+module load ParaStationMPI/5.5.0-1-mt
 ```

 Make sure that these modules are loaded each time you run code.